tcbrindle/NanoRange/README.md

 # NanoRange #

-NanoRange is a new C++14 implementation of the C++20 Ranges proposals (formerly the Ranges TS).
-It provides SFINAE-based implementations of all the proposed Concepts, and constrained and range-based wrappers for the algorithms in the `<algorithm>` standard library header.
+NanoRange is a C++14 implementation of the C++20 Ranges proposals (formerly the Ranges TS).
+It provides SFINAE-based implementations of all the proposed Concepts, and constrained and range-based versions the algorithms in the `<algorithm>` standard library header.

 It is intended for users who want range-based goodness in their C++, but don't